dwdas9/home/articles/Misc/Pyspark_Ubuntu_Docker_Container/pyspark_docker.md

 ```

 ### <span style="color: teal;">Build the Docker Image</span>
-- Go to the project directory with the Dockerfile in your terminal.
-- Execute the command: `docker build -t pyspark-ubuntu-image .`
+- In terminal, CD to the folder with DockerFile and run the command `docker build -t ubuntuimg .`
-  - `pyspark-ubuntu-image` is the name you choose for your Docker image.
+  - `ubuntuimg` is the name you choose for your Docker image.
-  - The period `.` signifies that the Dockerfile is located in the current directory.
+  - The period `.` tells that the Dockerfile is located in the current directory.

 ![Placeholder for the Docker build process image](images/image9.png)

 ### <span style="color: teal;">Run the Docker Container</span>

-- **Using Command Prompt:**
-  1. Open Command Prompt as an administrator.
-  2. Run the command: `docker run -it --name my_pyspark_ubuntu_cont pyspark-ubuntu-image /bin/bash`.
+  1. In terminal, run `docker run -it --name ubuntucont ubuntuimg /bin/bash`.
-  3. If successful, you'll enter the container's shell, and it should resemble the image below.
+  2. If successful, you'll enter the container's shell, and it should resemble the image below.
      ![Container Shell](images/image6.png)
-  4. Docker Desktop will list `my_pyspark_ubuntu_cont` as running in the container window, similar to the following image.
+  3. Docker Desktop will list `ubuntucont` as running in the container window, similar to the following image.
      ![Docker Desktop Container Window](images/image8.png)

-- **Using Docker Desktop:**
-  1. Launch Docker Desktop.
-  2. Navigate to the 'Images' tab, find `pyspark-ubuntu-image`, and click 'Run'.
-  3. Name your container `my_pyspark_ubuntu_cont`, and maintain default settings otherwise..

 ### <span style="color: teal;">Work with the docker container from a local VS Code</span>

-1. Install the Visual Studio Code Dev Containers Extension by searching for "Dev Containers" in the Extensions view (Ctrl+Shift+X) and clicking 'Install'.
+1. Install the Visual Studio Code **Dev Containers** Extension by searching for "Dev Containers" in the Extensions view (Ctrl+Shift+X) and clicking 'Install'.
    ![VS Code Dev Containers Extension](images/image5.png)

 2. Click the "Open Remote Window" button in the bottom-left corner of VS Code.